Term Appointment not to Exceed 14 Months

 The United States Attorney’s Office for the Middle District of Alabama has jurisdiction and responsibility in a broad range of areas, all of which involve representing the legal interests of the federal government, primarily in United States District Court.
 The Middle District of Alabama consists of 23 counties in central and southeastern Alabama and employs approximately 50 persons, including 21 Assistant United States Attorneys.
-The United States Attorney, George L. Beck, Jr., is currently seeking to hire an outstanding candidate for an Assistant United States Attorney position in the Civil Division .
+The United States Attorney, George L. Beck, Jr. , is currently seeking applicants for a Assistant United States Attorney Term Appointment Not to Exceed 14 months.
 More information about our office can be found at our website: www.justice.gov/usao/alm

 Responsibilities and Opportunity Offered

 The District is seeking applicants for a 14 month Term Assistant United States Attorney who will be responsible for investigating and prosecuting various criminal cases.

 Required qualifications: Applicants must possess a J.D. degree , be active members in good standing of the bar (any jurisdiction), and have at least 1 year post-J.D. work experience as a lawyer or federal judicial clerk.

 Preferred qualifications: Applicants should demonstrate quick analytical ability and the facility to accurately and precisely articulate the critical issues in a case.
 Applicants should demonstrate superior oral and writing skills, strong research and interpersonal skills, and good judgment.
 Applicants should possess excellent communications and courtroom skills and exhibit the ability to work in a supportive and professional manner with other attorneys, support staff and client agencies.
 Applicants should possess excellent computer skills which should include experience with automated research and various word-processing systems.
 The applicant will be expected to do the majority of his/her own legal research and writing and should be substantially self-sufficient in preparing day-to-day correspondence and pleadings.